 Throughout the years, there has been a shift in the profession.
 Many have started to offer their services as a digital marketing coordinator.
 In a world where nearly everything is available online, this isn’t such a bad idea.

-If you are one of those people who likes creativity with a dash of analytics and you don’t mind communicating with others, you might be interested in how to become a marketing coordinator.
+If you are one of those people who likes creativity with a dash of analytics and you don’t mind communicating with others, you might be interested in learning how to become a marketing coordinator.

 The good news is I did the research for you!
 Check out how you can start your business in the marketing space.
 Learn what skills and training you need plus projected future growth in the field.